The Most Recognized Global Youth Competition! 2026 AMC8 Math Contest: Content and Common Mistakes?

 04 Common Mistakes and How to Avoid Them

-Based on historical data, 90% of test-takers fall into the following traps:
+Many test-takers fall into the following common traps:

 Misreading the Problem: For example, misinterpreting “growth rate” as “growth amount.”
 Avoidance method: Circle keywords in the problem statement.